VeraLIMS/Fundalyze/docs/scripts_overview.md

 Compares collections and fields in your Directus instance against `directus_field_map.json`.
 New collections/fields are presented for confirmation and deleted entries can be removed.
 If any API request fails, the script aborts and your existing mapping file remains unchanged.

 ## mapping_diagnostic.py
-Prints the expected -> mapped field names for key collections and can optionally insert a test record.
-Use the new CLI commands `test-mapping` and `test-insert` to invoke this functionality from `main.py`.
+Prints the expected → mapped field names for key collections and can optionally insert a test record.
+Run `python scripts/main.py diag` for a full diagnostic or use the `test-mapping` and `test-insert` subcommands directly from `main.py`.

 ## add_missing_mappings.py
 Appends any new keys found in a JSON dataset to `directus_field_map.json`.